Omega172/Omega172/README.md

   -  Email: omega@omegaware.xyz (I don't check my email often)
 - join my [discord](https://discord.gg/zc8E7dYYRe)

+- IF YOU DM ME ABOUT INSTALLATION/USAGE INSTRUCTIONS I WILL BLOCK YOU, every one of my mod/cheat repos has installation/usage instructions if you cannot read thats not my problem.
+THe only exception is if a link to a guide is broken.

 # Check out my [framework](https://github.com/Omega172/OmegaWare-Framework)

 # My stats